elavoie/pando-handbook/examples/arxiv/README.md

 research.
 The example combines one utility to retrieve the Arxiv entries using their public API and a classification function that is based on human input.

-The example demonstrates both how a processing function may dynamically create interactive elements for visualization and interaction.
+The example demonstrates how a processing function may dynamically create interactive elements for visualization and interaction.
 It also shows how the function may wait for human input before returning a result.